Guidelines for Evaluating Breeders

 Evaluating and Choosing a Reputable Breeder

-Questions to ask the breeder BEFORE you buy a puppy:
+Example questions to ask the breeder BEFORE you buy a puppy:

 - Does the breeder offer a health guarantee?
 Any responsible breeder will ask you to sign a contract that spells out the arrangements.
-A contract should protect the buyer as well as the seller, and always puts the puppy first and foremost.
+A contract should protect the buyer as well as the seller and always puts the puppy first and foremost.
 The breeder should be willing to offer a written health guarantee.
 Health guarantees can vary with regards to time frames/age.

-Ask for references.
+- Ask for references.
 The breeder may also ask YOU for references.

 Good or reputable Vizsla breeders will: